-Dan: In New South Wales in 2020, there was important legislation enacted relating to people injured in motor vehicle accidents or work-related accidents.
+Dan: In New South Wales in 2020, there was important legis9lation enacted relating to people injured in motor vehicle accidents or work-related accidents.
 And a key feature of that legislation was the establishment of the Personal Injury Commission.
 To discuss what it is and how it actually works, today I’m with Jessica Prasser from Bourke Legal.
 So, Jessica, what is the Personal Injury Commission and what type of disputes does it actually resolve?

 Jessica: So the Personal Injury Commission is an independent tribunal that resolves personal injury disputes in New South Wales.
 So the way it works is it’s actually divided up into two different divisions.
 So one of those divisions deals with motor vehicle accident claims, and then the other division deals with workers compensation claim disputes.
 So the focus of the Commission is that they’re trying to offer a really transparent and independent dispute resolution service.
 So the Commission, the way it works is it’s made up of numerous figureheads.
 So you’ve got people such as the President, deputy presidents, members, mediators and medical assessors.

 And they’re the people who help determine the way that the dispute is to be resolved in the Commission.
 Another great thing that the Commission has is they have an online platform so that online platform allows all parties involved in a dispute to easily access each other’s documents and any information provided by the Commission in relation to another.
 So I found that really particularly helpful because that means I can log on wherever I am, whichever office I’m in, either if I’m working from home or anything like that, and I can still access all of the relevant documentation I need for a matter.

 Dan: Right.
 What about from a worker’s perspective, do they need to be legally represented or can they be legally represented in the Commission and who actually pays for those legal fees?
 Do they have to outfit those?